nashville-software-school/client-side-mastery/book-2-the-neophyte/chapters/JSON_SERVER_API.md

 ## Using Postman for API Queries

 Postman is a valuable tool for software developers who want to explore any API resources.
-When you are building your own API for a group project, or when you are building one for a personal project or your capstone, Postman will help you test the API before you starting writing your application code.
+When you are building your own API for a group project, or when you are building one for a personal project or your capstone, Postman will help you test the API before you start writing your application code.

 1. Visit the [Postman apps page](https://www.getpostman.com/apps) and download the application for your OS.
 1. Watch the wonderful [Postman Beginner Tutorial](https://www.youtube.com/playlist?list=PLhW3qG5bs-L-oT0GenwPLcJAPD_SiFK3C) series on YouTube.